-One of the most common questions we get asked about using eco-friendly beeswax wraps instead of disposable plastic wrap or bags is: how do you wash beeswax wraps, beeswax paper, bees wrap and wax wraps?
+One of the most common questions we get asked about using eco-friendly beeswax wraps instead of disposable plastic wraps or bags is: how do you wash beeswax wraps, beeswax paper, bees wrap, and wax wraps?

 The short answer is that you can hand wash beeswax wraps just like you would a plate or bowl, except with lukewarm water instead of hot water.
 Hang to dry and done!